 The adhesive you specify for your component assemblies is critical to ensuring the end product is of the highest quality.
 Many engineering and purchasing authorities underestimate the importance of this selection because it seems to be such a small part of the overall process.
 But remember that although it is a small part of the assembly process, it is the “glue” that literally and figuratively holds your product together.

-Cyanoacrylate adhesives often referred to as “super glues,” exhibit the high bond strength and fast cure times that manufacturers need for product quality and manufacturing productivity.
+Cyanoacrylate adhesives often referred to as “super glues,” exhibiting the high bond strength and fast cure times that manufacturers need for product quality and manufacturing productivity.
 But cyanoacrylates are not without their drawbacks.
 Materials are costly, improper dispensing can lead to product rejects, and care must be taken to limit worker exposure to the adhesives.

 Topics: Cyanoacrylate, instant adhesives